 UM School of Architecture Studies

 The University of Miami School of Architecture has supported the Friends of The Underline initiative with student and faculty resources.
-A Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
-A Spring 2015 study is being conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.
+Led by Professor Rocco Ceo, a Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
+A Spring 2015 study was conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.

-We have partnered with the Miami-Dade County Parks and Recreation and Miami-Dade County Transit departments.
-Our committee includes preeminent architects, designers, urban planners, biking advocates, marketing experts, legal and accounting professionals, real estate developers, and more.
+We have partnered with Miami-Dade County Transportation & Public Works Department and Parks, Recreation and Open Spaces departments.
+Our board of directors and sub-committee members include architects, designers, urban planners, biking advocates, marketing experts, philanthropists, legal and accounting professionals, business leaders, real estate developers, and more.

 Be a Friend